Jay2704/portfolio_jay/README.md

 ## Summary

-AI Researcher and Software Engineer with expertise in end-to-end pipeline design, AI/ML development, and full-stack engineering.
-Currently pursuing M.S. in Computer Science at UMBC with hands-on experience at leading tech companies including IBM and Hewlett Packard Enterprise.
-Passionate about building scalable systems and delivering complete solutions from concept to deployment.
+Passionate AI Researcher and Software Engineer with expertise in multimodal systems, machine learning, and full-stack development.
+Currently pursuing advanced research in lie-detection systems combining EEG brain signals with computer vision at UMBC.
+Experienced in building scalable cloud infrastructure, optimizing AI models, and delivering end-to-end solutions from research to production.
+Committed to advancing the intersection of neuroscience and artificial intelligence through innovative engineering approaches.

 ## About